mikeizbicki/cmc-csci145-math166/README.md

         1. Optimization algorithms (gradient descent, stochastic gradient descent, ADAM, etc.)
     1. Programming:
         1. Writing code that is easy to deploy
+    1. Focus on text/web/social media examples

 1. Ethical implications of data mining

-   Pet peeve: You can't understand the ethics if you don't understand the technical details
+   Pet peeve: You can't fully understand the ethics if you don't understand the technical details

 1. Apply data mining libraries (PyTorch, scikit-learn, GenSim, spaCy, etc.)
     1. Teaching you how to use these libraries is NOT the primary goal of the course